18F/pclob/_reports/2016-02_update-on-recommendations-215-702.md

 and it can obtain only records of calls up to two “hops” from that number, with FISC approval.
 The NSA began operation of the new system on November 30, 2015.

+_(1) Board Members Rachel Brand and Elisebeth Collins did not join this recommendation._

 ### Recommendation 2: Immediately Add Additional Privacy Safeguards to the Bulk Telephone Records Program
 **Status:
 Implemented in part; Superseded by USA FREEDOM Act**